ozbatmann/getir-case-study/README.md

 - `npm install`
  In order to install libraries used please run `npm install` command.

-- `node app.js`
+- `npm start`
- When the installation ends, by using `node app.js`command you can start the application.
+ When the installation ends, by using `npm start`command you can start the application.